-If you’re not sure, you can find out which COVID-19 test you should get.
+If you’re not sure, you can find out which COVID-19 test you should get on NHS.UK.

 Ordering for someone else

 Anyone in your household can use the tests.
 You do not need to order one pack for each person.

-If you’re ordering for another household, for example a relative in your bubble, you should:
+If you’re ordering for another household, you should:

 - do it separately from your household order

 - use their details, including their email address if they have one

 You cannot use this service to book tests for travel.

 Order rapid lateral flow tests